S.O.S® Steel Wool Soap Pads

 Sodium dodecylbenzenesulfonates are surfactants or cleaning agents used in liquid and powder laundry detergents and other cleaning products.

 C.I.
-Pigment Blue 15 is a colorant (dyes or pigments) added to cleaning products to improve aesthetic appeal, or to act as a tracer (for example in certain toilet bowl cleaners, blue coloration indicates that the product is working).
+Pigment Blue 15 is a colorant (dye or pigment) added to cleaning products to improve aesthetic appeal, or to act as a tracer (for example in certain toilet bowl cleaners, blue coloration indicates that the product is working).
 They can be made from both synthetic and natural materials.

-Dilauryl thiopropionate is a preservative, a class of ingredients used to help prevent products from deteriorating over time, maximizing their shelf-life and ensuring efficacy and safety.
-They work by inhibiting growth of bacteria or mold, or by absorbing oxygen that can oxidize ingredients.
+Dilauryl thiopropionate is a preservative, a class of ingredients used to help prevent products from deteriorating over time.

 Fragrances and perfumes are mixtures of fragrant essential oils, aroma compounds, fixatives and solvents.
 They are used in cleaning products to add a particular scent (lavender, lemon, etc.) to clothes and homes, and to mask unpleasant odors.
 Clorox provides a separate list of all the fragrance ingredients used in our household and professional cleaning, disinfecting and laundry products.